Sustainability Services

 The Sustainability Services department empowers clients to become self-sufficient through benefit access, economic development, and financial planning while providing opportunities for community engagement.

-The Sustainability Services Department provides newly-arriving, low-to-moderate income, limited English proficient AAPI adults and their dependents with linguistically and culturally accessible services across Northeast Ohio.
+The Sustainability Services Department provides linguistically and culturally accessible services to newly-arriving, low-to-moderate income, limited English proficient adults and their dependents across Northeast Ohio.

 Our team of bilingual caseworkers can provide culturally appropriate, comprehensive, and professional case management services to our clients so they get on a path to self-sufficiency.
 Team members are located in Akron and Cleveland.
 We offer services such as vocational skills training, supportive counseling, job placement, and retention services, and much more.